pulibrary/princeton_ansible/README.md

 Validate that everything is installed correctly
 -----------------------------------------------

-Make sure Docker is running, then from inside the Devbox shell:
+Make sure Docker is running, then from the project directory:

 ```bash
 # Verify tools are available